King Charles diagnosed with cancer, will postpone duties and undergo treatment | Politics

 King Charles diagnosed with cancer, will postpone duties and undergo treatment

-Charles, who became king in September 2022 following the death of his mother Queen Elizabeth, has begun a series of treatments the palace said, adding he was looking forward to returning to full duty as soon as possible.
+Charles, 75, who became king in September 2022 following the death of his mother Queen Elizabeth, has begun a series of treatments, the palace said, adding he was looking forward to returning to fulltime duties as soon as possible.
 The cancer revelation comes after Charles spent three nights in hospital last month where he underwent a corrective procedure for a benign enlarged prostate.

-Britain's King Charles has been diagnosed with a form of cancer and while the 75-year-old will postpone his public engagements to undergo treatment, he is remaining "wholly positive", Buckingham Palace said.
-Charles, who became king in September 2022 following the death of his mother Queen Elizabeth, has begun a series of treatments the palace said, adding he was looking forward to returning to full duty as soon as possible.
+King Charles has been diagnosed with a form of cancer and will postpone public engagements to undergo treatment, Buckingham Palace said on Monday, but added he remained "wholly positive" about the scare less than 18 months into his reign.
+Charles, 75, who became king in September 2022 following the death of his mother Queen Elizabeth, has begun a series of treatments, the palace said, adding he was looking forward to returning to fulltime duties as soon as possible.

 The cancer revelation comes after Charles spent three nights in hospital last month where he underwent a corrective procedure for a benign enlarged prostate.
 The palace said a separate issue of concern had been spotted during that hospital stay, but did not given any further details beyond saying tests had revealed the king had a "form of cancer".